Rudd-O/qubes-arbitrary-network-topology/README.md

 # Qubes arbitrary network topology

-This software lets you turn your [Qubes OS 4.1](https://www.qubes-os.org/) machine into an arbitrary network topology host.
+This software lets you turn your [Qubes OS 4.2](https://www.qubes-os.org/) machine into an arbitrary network topology host.
 It is ideal to create networks of interconnected VMs with arbitrary pathways between them, and minimal effort compared to manually setting everything up using `xl attach` in your `dom0` as `root`.

-**Note**: this software only supports release 4.1 and later of Qubes OS.
+**Note**: this software only supports release 4.2 and later of Qubes OS.
+For support of release 4.1, see branch `r4.1`.
 For support of release 4.0, see branch `r4.0`.

 ## How to use